nervetattoo/jquery-autosave/readme.md

 ---

-### save.scope
+### Scope

-    scope(options, $fields);
+    scope(options, $inputs);

 #### Methods

-The built-in callback methods for narrowing the scope of form fields.
+The built-in callback methods for narrowing the scope of inputs we will gather data from.

+* **all**
+  Uses all valid form inputs (those that aren't ignored).
 * **changed**
-  Filters fields down to only those that have had their value changed since the last autosave.
+  Filters inputs down to only those that have had their value changed since the last autosave.

 #### Arguments